muneesk/design-system-static/README.md

 # Design System

-> A Design System Starter Kit for Pearson AEM Static web development.
+> A Design System Starter Kit for  AEM Static web development.

 ## Features / Use Cases
 This Design System provides a simple way of setting up a modern web development environment.